kagesite/Card-Shop/README.md

 Jsonwebtokens was definitely confusing for me.
 I didn't understand how they worked and that part scared me when doing this project.
 After learning and implementing though, I was able to understand it just a little bit more.

 ## Conclusion
 This project was quite fun to do and was also a challenge for me.
 Lots of learning happened while building this project.
+I will make sure to include this project in my resumé to give me a better portfolio for my internship hunt.